ErpNetDocs/tech/advanced/user-business-rules/action-types/sendmail.md

-- Domain Attributes formatting - supported in both the Subject and the Body
+- Domain attributes formatting - supported in both the Subject and the Body

 The domain attribute values can be formatted with the standard .Net format  specifiers and the system-specific attributes.
-For more information,  see [Format specifiers](https://github.com/ErpNetDocs/tech/blob/8239739b316d98329814631d8077654f98b0c32d/reference/format-specifiers.md).
+For more information, see [Format specifiers](https://docs.erp.net/tech/advanced/string-interpolation/format-specifiers.html).

 ## Example

-А [business rule](../index.md) that sends an email with "Order Confirmation" to the customer and the Sales Manager when a Sales Order has been released.
+А [business rule](https://docs.erp.net/tech/advanced/user-business-rules/business-rules/index.html) that sends an email with an order confirmation to the customer and the sales manager when a sales order has been released.